Quant1766/Online_Bank/README.md

 Bank takes 1 % fee for all transactions from the sender.
 So if sender (account 1) sends 10 € to account 2, bank takes 1 % of 10 € from the transfer amount and the account 2 only gets 9.9 € and the bank gets 0.1 €.
 Bank fee is defined as a global variable.

+You first must make two accounts and third account is the bank itself (account id 3)!
+You can change this bank id from the global variable.

 ### Functionalities

 * Create new account, POST request /api/accounts